datumorphism/datumorphism.github.io/content/wiki/machine-learning/tree-based/overview.md

 ---
 title: "Tree-based Learning"
-excerpt: "tree-based learning"
+description: "Tree-based learning"
 date: 2019-12-25
-toc: true
 category:
+  - "Machine Learning"
+tags:
-- 'Machine Learning::Tree'
+  - "Classification"
-tag:
-- 'Classification'
+  - "Supervised Learning"
-- 'Supervised Learning'
+  - "Statistical Learning"
-- 'Statistical Learning'
+  - "Basics"
-- 'Basics'
+  - "Decision Tree"
 weight: 1
 ---

 Decision tree is an easy-to-interpret method in supervised learning.
-Though simple, it is being used in some widely used algorithms such as random forest.
+Though simple, it is being used in some widely used algorithms such as random forest method.